SwissSign-AG/RaApi/README.md

 domain names.

-For example, registering a client domain _déjà.vu.com_ for doman owner check pre validation would generate
+For example, registering a client domain _déjà.vu.com_ for domain owner check pre validation would generate

 a token _swiss-pki=CTvhWIvNCuEjIynG574gD5Jeopo_ to register in the DNS with